jeff-hykin/deno-guillotine/README.md

 I wrote out an explanation [here](https://stackoverflow.com/questions/39421131/is-it-possible-to-write-one-script-that-runs-in-bash-shell-and-powershell/67292076#67292076) that covers the basics, and it was fairly straightforward to add support for JavaScript on top of Bash/Powershell.
 In particular, I just took the offical Deno install script and compressed it to fit inline at the top of a file.

+# What does guillotine do to the file?
+(TLDR)

+If you've run the example (`./your_script.js`), you can manually do what guillotine does to another file.
+1. Copy the first three lines at the top of `./your_script.js`, and put it at the top of `./your_other_script.js`
+2. Copy the last line (a JS comment) from `./your_script.js` and add it as the last line to `./your_other_script.js`
+3. Duplicate `./your_other_script.js` give it a `.ps1` extension, make it executable, and volia.

+Thats it!
+Or at least for 99.9% of programs `./your_other_script.ps1` will now run everywhere.
+The real heavy lifting is those first three lines (the compressed deno installer).
+You can modify the deno version that's in those first three lines, and modify the deno run arguments.
+However, if you change the deno run arguments (ex: --no-lock) then make sure to change the arguments everywhere, as there is some (necessary) duplication.

+What about the other 0.1% of programs?
+Well if your code contains `#>` (even inside a JS comment) then guillotine will escape it.
+So if you're doing things manually, then you'll have to escape it yourself to make the script work on Windows.

 # How do I verify this isn't malicious?

 Glad you asked!
-1. Verify the installer script
+The largest step is verifying that those first three lines (the deno installer).
+Here's a guide:
+1. Installer verification
+    - There's four stages.
+Stage 1 is "literally the installer straight from deno official" and it gradually becomes stage 4 "a js function that generates a compressed modified installer"
-    - Start by looking at `./main/1_deno_installer.sh`
+    - stage one is under `./main/1_deno_installer.sh`
         - verify it by comparing it to the official Deno install script [https://deno.land/install.sh](https://deno.land/install.sh)
     - Then compare that to `./main/2_readable.ps1`
-        - Read the commits to see explainations of changes (it has to be changed manually)
+        - Read the commits to see explanations of changes (it has to be changed manually)
         - ex:
             - the PATH modification that deno usually performs was commented out (we don't want to affect the user's system)
-            - the deno-version is automatically supplied (instead of grabbing latest)
+            - the deno-version is supplied (instead of grabbing latest)
-            - a bunch of semicolons need to be added so that the newlines can be removed (so the script can be compressed at the top of a file)
+            - a bunch of semicolons need to be added so that the newlines can be removed in the next stage
             - the install location is changed from `$HOME/.deno/` to `$HOME/.deno/${version}/` (we don't want to affect the user's system)
             - if curl doesn't exist, we fall back on wget (some systems don't have curl)
             - if unzip doesn't exist, we try to install it for the user (some systems don't start with unzip)
-            - etc
     - Once `./main/2_readable.ps1` is verified, look at `./run/readable_to_inline.js`.
 It
-        - this file-reads the readable version
+        - reads stage 2
         - deletes comments
         - deletes newlines
         - generates `./main/3_inlined.ps1` which is the shell + powershell aspect
-        - JavaScript-escapes those contents
+        - puts all that into a JavaScript string
-        - makes a javascript function that accepts the deno version and the args (like `--allow-all` or `--unstable`)
+        - makes a JavaScript function that accepts the deno version and the args (like `--allow-all` or `--unstable`)
-        - puts that javascript function inside of `./main/4_inlined.js`
+        - puts that JavaScript code inside of `./main/4_inlined.js`
-    - Once those have been looked open up `deno-guillotine-api.js` (which imports `./main/4_inlined.js`)
+    - Once those have been verified, open up `deno-guillotine-api.js` (which imports `./main/4_inlined.js`)
     - Finally `deno-guillotine.js` imports `enhanceScript` from `deno-guillotine-api.js`
-2. Verify the main JavaScript
+3. Verify the main JavaScript
-    - Look at `deno-guillotine-api.js` (no permissions needed)
+    - Look at `deno-guillotine-api.js` (no permissions needed by that code)
     - Look at `deno-guillotine.js` (needs file permissions because its the CLI script)
-3. Bundle `deno-guillotine.js`, and inspect the dependencies
+4. Bundle `deno-guillotine.js`, and inspect the dependencies
     - GoodJs is a permissionless/frontend utility library I maintain
     - FileSystem is a quality of life wrapper around Deno's file system and path.
-I'd like to remove it from guillotine to make guillotine easier to verify, but thats future work for me.
+I'd like to remove it from guillotine to make guillotine easier to verify, but that's future work for me.

 - Footnote:
     - Deno didn't always have official arm64 support